fbmrk/iotjs/docs/devs/IoT.js-Module-Generator.md

 # C/C++ API to IoT.js module generator

-The module generator is an automatic code generating tool.
+The module generator is an automatic code generating tool, which gives help for developers to avoid writing lots of code.
 It generates a binding layer between a C/C++ API and the IoT.js framework and creates a native module which can be easily imported and used in JavaScript.

+**NOTE:** The tool can't handle perfect when there are complex user-defined types, pointers to structures, multiple indirections etc. in the native library.

 The input of the generator is a directory, which contains the C/C++ header files and the static library of the API.